department-of-veterans-affairs/va.gov-cms/READMES/local.md

 The VA.gov project has the following custom commands.

-1. `composer set-path`
+1. `composer va:set-path`

-    Use `composer set-path` command to print out the needed PATH variable to allow running any command in the `./bin` directory just by it's name.
+    Use `composer va:set-path` command to print out the needed PATH variable to allow running any command in the `./bin` directory just by it's name.

     For example:

     ```bash
-    $  composer set-path
+    $  composer va:set-path
     > # Run the command output below to set your current terminal PATH variable.
     > # This will allow you to run any command in the ./bin directory without a path.
     > echo "export PATH=${PATH}"